AkwindFr/Etufit/README.md

 # Why we share this project ?

 Etufit has the possibility to be declined in different kind of way, actually we work on reservation and agenda system for fitness room.
 Feel free to developp another way to use it.
 Reservation of rooms, offices, materials etc...
-We have no obligation to keep private, it's an opportunitie for our team to share it with the whole world and find inspiration, advises, and maybe someone like you, who can help us to build a better, faster, stronger applications.
+We have no obligation to keep private, it's an opportunitie for our team to share it with the whole world and find inspiration, advises, and maybe someone like you, who can help us to build a better, faster, stronger application.

-Etufit is an occasion to learn and improve our skills by working on a real project.
+Etufit is an occasion to learn and improve our skills by working on a concret project.

 # Description

-Etufit is an application built with symfoni 4.x, materialize 1.x and full calendar 3.x.
+Etufit is an application built with symfony 4.x, materialize 1.x and full calendar 3.x.
 Please find in specfications the structure of etufit 0.1

 You can find :